 Road construction during the early part of Utah's Historic period was funded by tolls, poll taxes, private funds, and, occasionally, the Territorial Government of Utah.
 Wagon roads were in demand to help transport goods and people across the state, especially before the completion of the railroad in 1869.
 It was not until 1909 that the Utah State Road Commission was created to address the issue of state highways (Knowlton 1963:135).
 "By 1920, the commission had inventoried 1,200 miles of roads" and "almost all roads were constructed or maintained by federal money" (Haymond 2008).
 With the passage of the Federal Highway Act of 1921, "which provided money to improve seven percent of states' road systems," Utah began building even more roads (Haymond 2008).
-A consistent, national method of numbering highways was recommended by the American Association of State Highway Officials to the federal government in 1924, and this method was officially adopted in 1925 (Weingroff 2013).
-This would lead to Utah's efforts to get one of their roads officially designated U.S. Highway 30 (U.S. 30).
+A consistent, national method of numbering highways was recommended by the American Association of State Highway Officials to the federal government in 1924, and this method was officially designated U.S. Highway 30 (U.S. 30).
 Eventually, the numbering committee decided to split the number into U.S. 30 North (N) and U.S. 30 South (S), with Utah being given the U.S. 30S designation in 1926 (Weingroff 2013).
 With the creation of the national system of interstate and defense highways in the 1950s, Utah found itself with several interstate highways: I-15, I-70, I-80, and I-80N (U.S. Department of Transportation 1976:474).